ngs-docs/2017-ucsc-metagenomics/salmon_tutorial.rst

 Gene Abundance Estimation with Salmon
 ======================================

 Salmon is one of a breed of new, very fast RNAseq counting packages.
 Like Kallisto and Sailfish, Salmon counts fragments without doing up-front read mapping.
-Salmon can be used with edgeR and others to do differential expression analysis.
+Salmon can be used with edgeR and others to do differential expression analysis (if you are quantifying RNAseq data).

+Today we will use it to get a handle on the relative distribution of genomic reads across the predicted protein regions.

 The goals of this tutorial are to:

 *  Install salmon
 *  Use salmon to estimate gene coverage in our metagenome dataset

-Installing salmon
+Installing Salmon
 ==================================================

-Download and extract the latest version of Salmon and add it to your path:
+Download and extract the latest version of Salmon and add it to your PATH:
 ::
     wget https://github.com/COMBINE-lab/salmon/releases/download/v0.7.2/Salmon-0.7.2_linux_x86_64.tar.gz
     tar -xvzf Salmon-0.7.2_linux_x86_64.tar.gz